qchenevier/MBA_memoire/doc/reaction_organization.md

 **Financial Aspects Dimension:** Increasing financial pressure on the current core business might be the trigger that convinces management of the need for action [@Hess2016].

 **How Strong is the Financial Pressure on Your Current Core Business?** The willingness of top management to undertake the necessary efforts for, and accept the ensuing risks of, digital transformation endeavors often depends on the competitiveness of the current core business.
 Managers may not see the urgency for embarking on digital transformation.
 However, markets can change quickly and acting too late can be fatal [@Hess2016].

-#### Assess your external & relative value: your position in the value network & assets of your competitors

 ### Transform your organization